rjkviegas/skills-workshops/week-1/translating_user_stories_into_code/README.md

 ### Mapping a user story to the code
 ##### As a bank account user, so that I can save my money, I would like to be able to deposit money into my bank account

+Pull out the nouns and the verbs of the user story above and describe what role they play in the bank account code.

 ### Exercise 2
 In the other two user stories, pull out the nouns and the verbs and consider what role they play in the corresponding code.